isaacdasilva1/CSC521/Meeting_Oct_14/README.md

 During this meeting, the design of the HTML documents were looked at and discussed.

 ## Assigned Tasks For Next Meeting
-- Link all navigation bar buttons to the designated webpages (HTML) _ Create a session when the user logs in.
+- Link all navigation bar buttons to the designated webpages (HTML).
+- Create a session when the user logs in.
 Make this session reflect on the navigation bar whenever the user logs in.
 ## Problems Occurred Prior To Meeting.

 Issue regarding the javascript code not executing the password checker correctly and not displaying the status bar.